eligaconstance/staging/docs/using_console/console-import-nodes.md

 - You cannot patch nodes that have been imported into the console.
 - You cannot delete nodes that you imported into the console from the cluster where they were deployed.
 You can only remove the node from the console it was imported to.
 - You cannot override the settings of an imported node by using the **Edit configuration** button to update the `JSON`.
 - If you are importing a node that is deployed on a network deployed locally, you must ensure that the gRPC web proxy port used by the component is externally exposed to the console while you are importing a node on a locally deployed network.
-For more information, see [importing nodes from a locally deployed network](#importing-nodes-from-a-locally-deployed-network).
+For more information, see [Importing nodes from a locally deployed network](#importing-nodes-from-a-locally-deployed-network).
 - When you open the tile of an imported node, the Fabric version is not visible and the **Usage and info** tab is not available, even if you have also imported the admin identity.

 ## Exporting and importing in bulk